tntim96/JSCover/README.md

 Before checking in any changes, be sure to run the build files `pre-commit`.
 Some care needs to be taken as coverage is currently only just above 80%  - this needs to be improved.

+To save repository space, the acceptance test framework HTMLUnit is not checked in.
+Download HTML Unit (2.10) and unzip it to the same parent directory as JSCover to match the build property `html.unit.dir=${basedir}/../htmlunit-2.10`.
+If this property needs changing, the IntelliJ and Eclipse project files will also need altering.